Lauren245/prework-study-guide/README.md

 N/A

 ## Usage
 The app can be accessed through a web browser.
-Once opened, you can four sections representing the four main topics covered in the prework.
+Once opened, you can see four sections representing the four main topics covered in the prework.
 Each section contains an unordered list of notes covering things I learned about each of these topics.
 Additionally, there is a message promting the user to check the console for more information.
 To open the console open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
 In the console, the user can find a list of the topics we learned through prework.
 There is also a line that randomly suggests which topic to study first.
 Reloading the page changes this topic.

 ## Credits
 N/A